ID: 613

 Conference Topic: G4.
 Biodiversity and ecology

-This session explores the importance of watershed intelligence that integrates policies, science, data, and engagement to strengthen impact assessments, build trust, and promote collaborative decision-making.
+This session explores the importance of watershed intelligence that integrates scientific, local, and traditional knowledge with policies, plans, programs, and partners to build trust, promote collaborative decision-making, and ultimately strengthening impact assessments.
 Improved understanding of current and future impacts combined with inclusive engagement lead to better planning and environmental outcomes.

 Status: approve